 Berkeley Lab’s annual Tracking the Sun report summarizes installed prices and other trends among grid-connected, distributed solar photovoltaic (PV) systems in the United States.
 The latest edition of the report focuses on systems installed through year-end 2018, with preliminary trends for the first half of 2019.
 The analysis is based on project-level data from approximately 1.6 million systems, representing 81% of all distributed PV systems installed in the United States through the end of 2018.

 Key findings from this year’s report include the following:

 We want to hear from you.
-Please let us know if you have questions about the report or data, suggestions for ways we might improve the report or for other topics we might explore with these data, or requests for related analytical support from LBNL staff.
-You can submit your comments here, and they will be routed to the appropriate staff.
+We are seeking your feedback on the report and on ways in which we might refine it in future years, via this brief user questionnaire.
+In addition, if you have specific questions about the report or data or requests for related analytical support from LBNL staff, you can submit those comments through a separate form here, and they will be routed to the appropriate staff.